 Banana French Toast Pockets are coated with cinnamon, filled with a banana and cream cheese mixture, sealed together without the crust to make a sweet and tasty breakfast treat.
 Top the crustless pockets with some walnuts and syrup to ’round’😊 everything off.
-For another French toast recipe, be sure to try my Baked Pecan French Toast.
+For more French toast recipes, be sure to try my Air Fryer French Toast Sticks or Baked Pecan French Toast.

 Banana French Toast Pockets

 These stuffed French Toast Pockets are a delicious way to enjoy breakfast.
 Yes, French toast is great on its own, but it’s fun to play around with a classic recipe and step it up a bit!
 These small, round, crustless pockets of French toast hold a creamy and decadent banana and cream cheese filling and are topped with walnuts and maple syrup.

 This is definitely a decadent treat, but I will give you some ways to lighten it up a bit after I list the ingredients you will need.
 There are three main parts to the recipe–the stuffed french toast, the egg mixture coating, and the toppings.

 - Chopped walnuts

 - Maple syrup

 If you want to lighten up the recipe a bit, you can always use whole wheat bread, low-fat cream cheese, and coconut oil instead of butter.

 Banana French Toast Pockets are pretty simple to make, and they make breakfast more fun!
 To get started, mash half of a banana in a bowl and mix it with the cream cheese, sugar, and cinnamon.
 Lay out six slices of bread and add about 1 tablespoon of the banana and cream cheese mixture to the center of each slice.